holman57/Interactive-Process-and-Network-Monitoring/README.md

-# Interactive Process and Networking Monitoring
+# Interactive Process and Network Monitoring

-Interactive process and networking monitoring is a technique used to observe the behavior of running processes and network connections in a system in real time.
+Interactive process and network monitoring is a technique used to observe the behavior of running processes and network connections in a system in real time.
 It involves actively monitoring and analyzing various aspects of processes and network traffic to identify any potential issues, performance bottlenecks, or security concerns.

 - **Real-time insights**: